apify/apify-docs/sources/academy/webscraping/switching_to_typescript/enums.md

 ## Using enums {#using-enums}

 Using enums is straightforward.
-Simply use dot notation as you normally would with a regular object.
+Use dot notation as you would with a regular object.

 ```ts
 enum FileExtension {